sj1999-BIT/tp/docs/DeveloperGuide.md

 The `Storage` component,
 * can save both address book data, user preference data, countdown data, and shortcut data in json format, and read them back into corresponding objects.
 * inherits from both `AddressBookStorage`, `UserPrefStorage`, `CountdownStorage`, and `ShortcutStorage` which means it can be treated as either of them (if only the functionality of only one is needed).
-* can save both address book data, countdown data, and user preference data in json format, and read them back into corresponding objects.
+* can save address book data, countdown data, shortcut data, and user preference data in json format, and read them back into corresponding objects.
-* inherits from all `AddressBookStorage`, `CountdownStorage`, and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)

 ### Common classes